Public Transport in Georgia: A Local’s Practical Guide

 How to Travel from Tbilisi to Batumi

-Train: The best option for this is the train from the Tbilisi train station (there’s only one), which should take about 5.30 hours.
+Train: The best option for this is the train from the Tbilisi Train Station, which should take about 5.30 hours.
 There are 4 departures a day and schedule can be found on the official website.
 It’s preferable to prebook tickets, especially during the busy times (especially in summer).
 You can buy train tickets online at the official website of the railway or on the tkt.ge website.
 Otherwise, if you aren’t travelling during the most popular period in summer, you can wait till you arrive to Georgia and get them at the train station.

 How to Travel from Tbilisi to Akhaltsikhe